Arduino

 }

-To load the Arduino program, put the board in loader mode (DFU) by holding LDR or "A" button down while resetting the board.
+To load the Arduino program onto the DUELink module, put the board in loader mode (DFU) mode.
+This is done by holding LDR or "A" button down while resetting the board.

-If no button is found, there are special 2-hole-pads (BOOT0 - 3.3V) found on the module.
+Modules that do not have buttons will include a 2-hole-pad (BOOT0 - 3.3V).
 Use a paper clip (or a wire) to short the two pads.
-Reset the board or cycle power then remove the paper clip.
+Reset the board by cycling power then remove the paper clip.

 Theory of Operation

-Any module can run Arduino and can be a host, like a CinoBit.
+Any module can run Arduino standalone.
 We are using DueDuino here for demonstration purposes.